zhujun98/data-engineering/dend_capstone_project/README.md

 ### Captial Bikeshare trip data

-[Capital Bikeshare](https://www.capitalbikeshare.com/) is a metro DC's bikeshare service in the US, with thousands of bikes and hundreds of stations across 7 jurisdictions: Washington, DC.; Arlington, VA; Alexandria, VA; Montgomery, MD; Prince George's County, MD; Fairfax County, VA; and the City of Falls Church, VA.
-Designed for quick trips with convenience in mind, it’s a fun and affordable way to get around.
+Capital Bikeshare provides all the

-In order to answer questions like where do riders go?
-When do they ride?
-How far do they go?
-Which stations are most popular?
-What days of the week are most rides taken on?
-Capital Bikeshare provides all the [trip data](https://s3.amazonaws.com/capitalbikeshare-data/index.html) in **CSV** format that allow to answer those questions.
+[trip data](https://s3.amazonaws.com/capitalbikeshare-data/index.html) in **CSV** format that allow to answer the above questions.

 Total number of records: **9,431,284**